-The findings in this report are based on data or other information through September 30, 2022.
+The findings in this report are based on data or other information through September 30, 2023.
 The valuation was based upon information furnished by the Plan Administrator and the District concerning Retirement Plan benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
 We checked for internal and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by the Plan Administrator and the District.

-This report was prepared using certain assumptions approved by the Board and prescribed by the Florida Statutes.
-The prescribed assumptions are the assumed mortality rates in accordance with Chapter 112.63, Florida Statutes.
-All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
-Additional information about the actuarial assumptions is included in the section of this report entitled Actuarial Assumptions and Methods.
+This report was prepared using certain assumptions approved by the Board as authorized under Florida Statutes and certain assumptions prescribed by the Florida Statutes, as described in the section of this report entitled Actuarial Assumptions and Methods.
+The investment return assumption was prescribed by the Board and the assumed mortality rates detailed in the Actuarial Assumptions and Methods section were prescribed by the Florida Statutes in accordance with Chapter 112.63.
+All actuarial assumptions used in this report are reasonable for purposes of this valuation.
+The combined effect of the assumptions is expected to have no significant bias (i.e., not significantly optimistic or pessimistic).

-Board of Trustees St. Lucie County Fire District Firefighters' Pension Trust Fund March 16, 2023 Page ii
+Board of Trustees St. Lucie County Fire District Firefighters' Pension Trust Fund March 22, 2024 Page ii